peter88213/nvhelp-en/source/desktop.rst

 Browsing the tree
-   *noveltree* has a browsing history for the selected tree elements.
+   *novelibre* has a browsing history for the selected tree elements.
    -  |Go back| selects a node back in the tree browsing history.
    -  |Go forward| selects a node forward in the tree browsing history.